 Your social media engagement strategy is one of the most important things you can do to get your brand out there and talked about.
 In fact, one study said that 30% of people might avoid going to a business without a social media presence.

-Talking about social media, Guy Kawasaki, marketing specialist for Canva and author, said:
+Talking about social media, Guy Kawasaki, marketing specialist and author, said: